stuffyvater/trustlines-network.github.io/_faq/general.md

 storing your virtual fiat money - do you really have any idea who you are in the same boat with?

-## How is the concept different from a LETS system?
+## How is the concept different from a LETS (Local Exchange Trading System)?

 The Trustlines Network can be viewed as an interconnected global network of LETSystems in which each subsystem is managed by a single individual.

-A classic LETSystem is centralised and only tracks obligations to and from central intermediaries in a mutual-credit fashion.
+A classic LETSystem is centralized and only tracks obligations to and from central intermediaries in a mutual-credit fashion.
 In effect this means if someone defaults, the loss of credit is shared with everyone, thus arguably only making it suitable for small communities.

-With Trustlines, obligations are dedicated to specific individuals who agreed to trust you, holding you personal accountable.
-We believe personal trust relations based on individual reliability provides a stronger incentive for individuals to honor their obligations than in a mutual-credit based system.
+With Trustlines, obligations are dedicated to specific individuals who agreed to trust you, holding you personally accountable.
+We believe personal trust relations based on individual reliability provides a stronger incentive for individuals to honor their obligations than in a mutual credit-based system.

 Next comes the benefit of automatic accounting, tamper-proof documentation as well as the option to enable currency network interoperability.

 ## How is Trustlines related to Ripple, Stellar and Abra?

-Trustlines is in its core inspired by the classic.ripplepay idea invented by Ryan Fugger, Ryan is no longer involved in Ripple, and the company has chosen to change the original peer-to-peer model into what they have named an institution-to-institution model.
+Trustlines is at its core inspired by the classic.ripplepay idea invented by Ryan Fugger, Ryan is no longer involved in Ripple, and the company has chosen to change the original peer-to-peer model into what they have named an institution-to-institution model.

-In a similar way, the Stellar foundation have also implemented gateways (called "anchors") which are central hub like entities, that need to be trusted and issue credit on the network based on deposits.
+In a similar way, the Stellar foundation have also implemented gateways (called "anchors") which are central hub-like entities, that need to be trusted and issue credit on the network based on deposits.

-In the Trustlines Network there is not implemented any centralised gateway model.
+The Trustlines Network operates without a centralized gateway model.
-Instead related to how Abra 'tellers', are acting like 'human ATMs', the Trustlines Network take this idea one step further and enables every user to act like a bank.
+Instead, related to how Abra 'tellers', are acting like 'human ATMs', the Trustlines Network takes this idea one step further and enables every user to act like a bank.

 This is the case, because every Trustlines user issues credit in virtual currencies to the people they trust, in the same manner as commercial banks creates legal tender fiat money today.